Police Officer Recruitment

 The Naperville Police Department employs a staff of almost 300 employees whose mission is to provide extraordinary service to the community while protecting life and property.

-Recognizing the diverse needs of the community, the department provides and encourages a policy of professional and individual excellence which is enhanced by continuing education and training.
+Recognizing the diverse needs of the community, the department provides and encourages a policy of professional and individual excellence, which is enhanced by continuing education and training.
 The annual starting salary for a Naperville Police Officer will be $74,923.47 as of Jan.
 1, 2022.

 Citizenship and Residency